 What Are The Speeding Fines In Singapore For First-Time Driving?

-First-time drivers face stricter penalties for speeding in Singapore due to their inexperience and the potential risk they pose to other road users.
+First-time drivers in Singapore face stricter penalties when caught speeding due to their inexperience and the potential risk they pose to other road users.
 The demerit point system holds new drivers to a higher standard, with a lower tolerance for speeding offences compared to more experienced drivers.

 Penalties For First-Time Speeding Offenders